What are Supplements?

 - Tablets: (Perhaps one of the most popular ways of producing supplements)

 These supplements can be found at a number of retailers including:

 - Botanicals (derived from plants and possibly including herbs)

 Dietary supplements are generally obtainable in health food stores, drug stores, grocery stores, fitness stores / gyms, and online stores.
 They come in many forms including two-piece capsules, soft gels, tablets, bottles of liquid, powders and gummies.

 According to the Food and Drug Administration, the Federal Food, Drug, and Cosmetic Act defines a dietary element as a vitamin; mineral, herb, amino acid or other plant-produced dietary substance that is set in place for use by human beings to supplement the diet by increasing the total dietary intake; or a concentrate, metabolite, component, extract, or compound of the above-mentioned substances.

-Also according to the FDA (Food and Drug Administration, unlike medical drugs, supplements are not intended to treat, diagnose, prevent, or cure any ailments.
-Instead, they are meant to do ust what their name suggests: supplement That means supplements should not make claims, such as “reduces pain” or “treats heart disease.”
+Also according to the FDA, unlike medical drugs, supplements are not intended to treat, diagnose, prevent, or cure any ailments.
+Instead, they are meant to do just what their name suggests: supplement.
+That means supplements should not make claims, such as “reduces pain” or “treats heart disease.”
 Claims like these can only legitimately be made for drugs, not dietary supplements.